Top Navy Officers Fired In Ongoing Leadership Shake-Up After Deadly Collisions

 The U.S. 7th Fleet, based in Japan, said in a statement that commanding officer Cmdr.
 Alfredo J. Sanchez "exercised poor judgement" and executive officer Cmdr.
 Jessie L. Sanchez "exercised poor leadership of the ship's training program."

 The guided-missile destroyer and the Liberian-flagged oil/chemical tanker Alnic MC collided on the morning of Aug.
-21, leaving ten sailors dead and several others injured.
+21, leaving 10 sailors dead and several others injured.
 The circumstances of the crash remain under investigation.

 As the Two-Way reported in August: